top of page

 The idea of the mind connecting with reality also supports the criterion of belief.
 Without belief, the mind cannot be said to make contact with reality or have mental content genuinely connected to it.

-Justification is the reason or warrant for a belief.
-Reasons, and so justifications, can be good or bad.
-Seeing something with your eyes is a good reason, and so justification, for belief in it.
-Seeing something within a dream is not.
+Justification is the reason or the warranting for a belief.
+Knowledge has to be more than just being right about something.
+Justifications can be good or bad.
 There are a variety of types of bad justification such as irrationality, mistakes, logical errors & ignorance.

 Problems with the Tripartite View